top of page

 Photo: Marie Lagesse

-I organised my first solo art exhibition in 1996 at the Max Boullé gallery in Rose-Hill, Mauritius.
-Encouraged by reviews, I offered solo art exhibitions to the Mauritian public in 1998, 2000, 2002, 2006, 2014, 2022 and 2025 where I was invited to exhibit thirty Zafer paintings at the Hennessy Park Hotel.
+My first solo exhibition was held in 1996 at the Max Boullé Gallery in Rose-Hill, Mauritius.
+Encouraged by the response, I went on to exhibit in 1998, 2000, 2002, 2006, 2014, 2022, and most recently in 2025, where I was invited to show thirty Zafer paintings at the Hennessy Park Hotel.

 bottom of page